hpc/pavilion2/docs/advanced.rst

 The double curly brace sections that can contain variables are really fully capable :ref:`tests.values.expressions`, and can contain math operations and function calls.
-Functions are provided via plugins.
+Functions are provided via :ref:`plugins <plugins.expression_functions>`.

 .. code-block:: yaml